 For localized itching, mix 1 part water with 3 parts baking soda.
 Apply the paste on the affected area.
 Allow it to sit for a few minutes, then rinse with cool water.
 Use this treatment once daily until the condition improves.

 If you have itching all over your body, add 1 cup of baking soda to a bathtub of cool water and soak in it for 10 minutes a day.

 Note: Avoid using baking soda if the skin is broken or too irritated by constant scratching.

 - Treats Nail Fungus

 Nail fungus can make your nails look ugly and cause many discomforts.
 It is an infection that occurs when fungi start growing under the nails.
-This results in crusty, thick, discolored and distorted nails.
+This results in crusty, thick, discolored, and distorted nails.
 The alkaline nature of baking soda prevents the growth of fungi.

 Alternatively, make a paste of 1 to 2 teaspoons of baking soda mixed with warm water.
-Apply it on your affected nails for a few minutes, then rinse it off with warm water.
+Apply it on your affected nails for a few minutes, then rinse with warm water.
 Repeat once daily.